Battle of Tannenberg Line: Attack of Soviet main forces

-Germans capture the Grenadier Hill
+Germans capture Grenadier Hill

 After the German counterattack the tactical situation at the Tannenberg Line remained unclear.
-The remains of the 2nd Battalion Norge at the Grenadier Hill assaulted the Soviets.
+The remains of the 2nd Battalion Norge at Grenadier Hill assaulted the Soviets.
 The latter suffered heavy losses but regrouped and cut the Norwegians off at the east side of the hill.
-On the western terrace of the Grenadier Hill, Kampfgruppe Bachmeier and the 3rd Battalion, 3rd Estonian kept resisting.
+On the western terrace of Grenadier Hill, Kampfgruppe Bachmeier and the 3rd Battalion, 3rd Estonian kept resisting.
 The Soviets started searching the bunkers for documents and prisoners.
 Steiner ordered an air assault using dive bombers from Tallinn Airport.
-The Soviets had anticipated the attack and had moved their self-propelled anti-aircraft units to the Orphanage Hill.
+The Soviets had anticipated the attack and had moved their self-propelled anti-aircraft units to Orphanage Hill.
 They shot down several German bombers and afterwards turned their fire on the German infantry.

 Steiner had one more battalion to spare – the 1st Battalion, Waffen Grenadier Regiment 45 Estland (1st Estonian) which had been spared from the previous counterattacks because of the scarcity of able-bodied men.
 Sturmbannführer Paul Maitla requested reinforcements from the men in the field hospital.
 Twenty less injured men responded, joining the remains of the other destroyed units, including a unit of the Kriegsmarine (navy), and supported by the single remaining Panther tank.
-The counterattack started from the parish cemetery south of the Tower Hill, with the left flank of the assault clearing the hill of the Soviets.
+The counterattack started from the parish cemetery south of Tower Hill, with the left flank of the assault clearing the hill of the Soviets.
 The attack continued towards the summit under heavy Soviet artillery and bomber attack, getting into close combat in the Soviet positions.
 The small German grenadier units were moved into the trenches.
 Running out of ammunition, the German troops used Soviet grenades and automatic weapons taken from the fallen.
 According to some veterans, it appeared that low-flying Soviet bombers were attempting to hit every individual German soldier jumping between craters, from time to time getting buried under the soil by the explosions of Soviet shells.
-The Soviets were forced to retreat from the Grenadier Hill.
+The Soviets were forced to retreat from Grenadier Hill.

 Soviet attempts to regain Grenadier Hill

-In the afternoon of 29 July the Soviet forces made eight attempts at regaining control of the Grenadier Hill.
+In the afternoon of 29 July the Soviet forces made eight attempts at regaining control of Grenadier Hill.
 The last of the German reserves were sent into the battle, including the supply troops.
-The two assaults by Maitla's improvised platoon at the Orphanage Hill forced the Soviets to refrain from further attacks and gave the Germans time to regroup.
+The two assaults by Maitla's improvised platoon at Orphanage Hill forced the Soviets to refrain from further attacks and gave the Germans time to regroup.

-Reluctant to admit the catastrophe in his report to the Soviet High Command on 30 July, the Political Commissar of the Soviet 2nd Army falsely promised that the Grenadier Hill was still in the possession of the Soviet 109th Rifle Corps.
+Reluctant to admit the catastrophe in his report to the Soviet High Command on 30 July, the Political Commissar of the Soviet 2nd Army falsely promised that Grenadier Hill was still in the possession of the Soviet 109th Rifle Corps.
 As justification for the failure to break through the German defenses, the report cited the weak cooperation between the artillery and the infantry.
 The report also mentioned the poorly coordinated action of the armored units, driving to the minefields, which were uncleared by the sapper units.
 The commissar made serious charges against the commanders of the units and claimed in his report that they were very drunk while attempting to command the attacks.